SeisPiano/orient/README.md

 1. Run `orient`, the script will automatically select the event data and calculate the orientation.

 - #### Usage 2 (manual)
-1. Run `plot_seismogram`, the script will roughly select the events and plot the waveforms.
+1. Run `plot_waveform`, the script will roughly select the events and plot the waveforms.
-2. Enter the seismogram figure folder and delete the figures with poor quality (select events manually).
+2. Enter the waveform figure folder and delete the figures with poor quality (select events manually).
 3. Run `orient_select`, the script will calculate the orientation based on the selected events.